 Radley Balko is a journalist, blogger, speaker and author based in Nashville, Tennessee.
 He specializes in reporting on criminal justice, civil liberties and the war on drugs.
 The American journalist writes columns in The Washington Post.
-He has a personal blog called ‘The Agitator’.
+He started a personal blog called ‘The Agitator’.
 He also blogs at the site ‘Reason Hit and Run’.
 Radley Balko’s articles have been published in Forbes, The Los Angeles Times, The Wall Street Journal, National Post in Canada, Worth, Reason, the Chicago Tribune and TIME.

 About Radley Balko